-The Committee was informed that recently the Superintendent sent a letter to all families regarding the 2024/2025 Budget.
+Committee members were informed that recently the Superintendent sent a letter to all families regarding the 2024/2025 Budget.
 Parents/Guardians were invited to provide feedback regarding programs/services that matter to their child/family.

 On February 1, 2024, the provincial government announced funding for education in the amount of \$104.2 million.
 WSD received an increase of 1% (\$2.6 million) over last year's budget.
-The Committee was informed that the 1% increase in funding does not cover the costs related to inflation and operations maintaining staffing, programs and services.
+Committee members were informed that the 1% increase in funding does not cover the costs related to inflation and operations maintaining staffing, programs and services.
 The government also invested \$30 million to expand the nutrition program and \$3 million to assist school divisions in reducing class size.
 The Division currently spends \$5 million on the nutrition program.
-The Committee was informed that currently nutrition programs are funded through grants and other resources to ensure that every student who needs a meal receives one.
+Committee members were informed that currently nutrition programs are funded through grants and other resources to ensure that every student who needs a meal receives one.

-The Committee was informed that the Division was able to identify approximately \$4 million in administrative savings.
-The Committee was informed that a 3.4% increase to property taxes which equates to approximately \$51 per average household on an average home valued at \$246,700.
-This would allow WSD to maintain current programs, services and provide for fully funded nutrition and food programs as well as provide \$2.6 million to be allocated to budget priorities outlined by the school community.
+Committee members were informed that the Division was able to identify approximately \$4 million in administrative savings.
+Committee members were informed that a 3.4% increase to property taxes which equates to approximately \$51 per average household (2024 average home value in WSD \$246,700) would allow WSD to maintain current programs, services and provide for fully funded nutrition and food programs as well as provide \$2.6 million to be allocated to budget priorities outlined by the school community.
+An education tax increase of 3% would allow for a budget that maintains current programs and services as well as a fully funded nutrition program, but would reduce allocations towards budget priorities brought forward by school communities.

-The Committee received a Budget brochure which identified the priorities outlined in the feedback from parents/guardians.
+Committee members received a Budget brochure which identified the priorities outlined in the feedback from parents/guardians.
 The priorities were placed into three categories; Improve student success, create "sticky" schools and community supports.
-The Committee held round table discussions to identify priorities under the three categories.
+Committee members held round table discussions to identify priorities under the three categories.

-The Committee was informed that the Division has heard the concerns from the community regarding safety.
-The Committee was informed that the Division is in the process of considering a program similar to Bear Clan Patrol Inc. The program could patrol areas from Elmwood to Shaunessy Park schools.
+Committee members were informed that the Division has heard the concerns from the community regarding safety.
+Committee members were informed that the Division is in the process of considering a program similar to Bear Clan Patrol Inc. The program could patrol areas from Elmwood to Shaunessy Park schools.

-The Committee agreed that equity should be an important factor when deciding on how to best use budget funds including decisions regarding which schools will be next to receive playgrounds, before and after programs, French and language programs, and lunch program.
-The Committee agreed that there needs to be consistency regarding what schools offer to students and families both physically as well as specialty programs and excellent staff, to reduce the need to attend school outside their catchment areas.
-The Committee was informed that currently approximately 5,000 students do not attend their neighborhood school which equates to approximately \$10 million that is spent on busses that are required to transport students.
+Committee members agreed that equity should be an important factor when deciding on how to best use budget funds including decisions regarding which schools will be next to receive playgrounds, before and after programs, French and language programs, and lunch program.
+Committee members agreed that there needs to be consistency regarding what schools offer to students and families both physically as well as specialty programs and excellent staff, to reduce the need to attend school outside their catchment areas.
+Committee members were informed that currently approximately 5,000 students do not attend their neighborhood school which equates to approximately \$10 million that is spent on busses that are required to transport students.

-The Committee expressed support for bringing librarians back into schools as well as improving music and arts programs.
-The Committee expressed the importance of teachers sharing their passions to create unique programs.
+Committee members expressed support for bringing librarians back into schools as well as improving music and arts programs.
+Committee members expressed the importance of teachers sharing their passions to create unique programs.

-The Committee expressed support for improved programing for students with inclusive needs including early diagnosis and improved communication, regulation/consistency.
-The Committee agreed that many students may have a "hidden" learning challenge that requires additional support without a formal diagnosis.
+Committee members expressed support for improved programing for students with inclusive needs including early diagnosis and improved communication, regulation/consistency.
+Committee members agreed that many students may have a "hidden" learning challenge that requires additional support without a formal diagnosis.

-The Committee also suggested funding be provided for sports, arts, outdoor education, drama, dance, visual arts, mental health supports, and summer care programs.
-The Committee also stressed the importance of decolonizing schools to make them more inclusive and "sticky".
+Committee members also suggested funding be provided for sports, arts, outdoor education, drama, dance, visual arts, mental health supports, and summer care programs.
+Committee members also stressed the importance of decolonizing schools to make them more inclusive and "sticky".